Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 <details>
 <summary><h3>Targets</h3></summary>

-Targets are unique operating system identifiers taken from the versions of those specific operating systems which adapt the selected exploit module to run on that particular version of the operating system.
+The **Target** field specifies particular operating system versions that the exploit module has been adapted to work with.
+These unique OS identifiers allow the module to customize its execution for specific system versions.

 **Show Targets**